How to Build a Pergola

 - Use spray paint to mark the area.

-- If you want a pergola that’s smaller or larger, adjust the sizing as needed.
+- For a pergola that’s smaller or larger, adjust the sizing as needed.

-- Use a post-hole digger to dig a hole 24 inches deep by 9 inches wide at each corner of your outlined area.
+- Use a post-hole digger to dig a hole 24 inches deep by 9 inches wide at each corner of the outlined area.

 - Add 3 to 4 inches of gravel to each hole.

-- Place the 4x4 posts in the holes.
+- Place the 4- x 4-inch posts in the holes.
 The tops will need to be level with one another, and each post will have to be plumb.
 Add or remove gravel as needed in order to level the tops of the posts.

-- Nail two 1x4 boards on the sides of one post as temporary braces.
+- Nail two 1- x 4-inch boards on each side of one post as temporary braces.
 The braces should angle to the ground at 30-degree angles.
 Use a level against the side of the post to check that it’s plumb.
-This will temporarily hold the post in position.
+This temporarily holds the post in position.

 - Repeat with the other three posts.